-The application is open to all undergraduate and graduate students with an interest in startups.
+The application is open to all undergraduate students with an interest in startups.
 A background in engineering, computer science, or business development is recommended.

 in one day, all of which were a great match for my interests and skills.
 A traditional career fair can never provide the same level of personalized interaction.
 Drew Houston, for instance, sat behind a small group of us attending a Dropbox information session and answered questions intermittently.
 Hearing him and other prominent founders talk about their approach to scaling a business idea was invaluable.”